g2384/Life-In-The-UK/Facts.md

 The Prime Minister appoints about **20 senior MPs** to become ministers in charge of departments.

-The small claims procedure is an informal way of helping people to settle minor disputes without spending a lot of time and money using a lawyer.
-This procedure is used for claims of less than £10,000 in England and Wales and £3,000 in Scotland and Northern Ireland.
-<span style="color: #ff0000;">**PLEASE be aware**</span> that in some handbooks (10th impression 2016 and previous ones) it says £5,000.
-However according to the Official Handbook 3rd edition (11th impression 2016) it is £10,000.
-Due to this difference in data, it is very unlikely that this question will come up in the official exam.

-Forcing another person to marry is a criminal offence.

 Anyone who is violent towards their partner – whether they are a man or a woman, married or living together – can be prosecuted.

 Many MPs, Assembly members, MSPs and MEPs hold regular local **‘surgeries’**, where constituents can go in person to talk about issues that are of concern to them.
 These surgeries are often advertised in the **local newspaper**.